veteransaffairscanada/vac-benefits-directory/manifests/README.md

 - Create a IAM user that has the correct permissions
 - `kubectl create secret generic fluentd-cloudwatch-access-id --from-literal=AWS_ACCESS_KEY_ID=YOUR_KEY --namespace=kube-system`
 - `kubectl create secret generic fluentd-cloudwatch-access-secret --from-literal=AWS_SECRET_ACCESS_KEY=YOUR_KEY --namespace=kube-system`

+## Azure AKS

+The easiest way to start with AKS is to use `az`.
+Once you have created your cluster and switch into the context, you can run:

+`kustomize build manifests/overlays/aks